taghof/Navigation-for-Robots-with-WIFI-and-CV/_posts/2012-01-23-UDPing-ATcommands-from-inside-the-drone.markdown

 			sendto( sock_fd, line, BUFSIZE, 0,
 							(struct sockaddr*)&receiver_addr, sizeof(receiver_addr)
 						);

 	The port number and ip addresse is assigned to a struct in order to send the message "AT*LED=5,6,1,2" to the drone.

-Cross compilation of the code and setup of the environment is managed as in the post by Morten on [Compiling code for the AR.Drone][7].
+Cross compilation of the code and setup of the environment is managed as in the post by taghof on [Compiling code for the AR.Drone][7].
 After installation, the environment is onvoked by calling:

 		$ codesourcery-arm-2009q3.sh

 After that compilation of eg. udping.c may be executed by calling

 		$ arm-none-linux-gnueabi-gcc udping.c -o hello_arm

 The program should then be transfered to the drone, eg. by ftp.

 		$ ftp 192.168.1.1
 		...
 		ftp> put hello_arm

 Upon which you telnet to the drone, change directory in to /data/video and execute the newly transfered program.